 official mind could see no way of growing sufficient green herbs

 on board heavily manned ships to protect the crews against

 scurvy, and citrus fruits were much too expensive for economy

 conscious owners of administrators.
-For tow hundred years,
+For two hundred years,

 physicians and sea captains neglected the only known remedies for